thatdania/Bowling-Challenge-/README.md

-# Bowling-Challenge
+# Bowling-ScoreBoard

 This was a re-attempt on the bowling challenge to practice javascript injection and logic.
 I believe practicing javascript by creating games is a good way to understand the logic.

 # How To Use